Godolphin, sponsored by Emirates Airline, truly represents Dubai.

 The Godolphin horses move mainly to England in April to Godolphin Stables, Newmarket which houses Saeed bin Suroor's team, and nearby Moulton Paddocks, Newmarket (Charlie Appleby).

-Andre Fabre prepares Godolphin runners from his Chantilly, France yard, while the American horses are with trainers Kiaran McLaughlin, Eoin Harty and Tom Albertrani.
+Andre Fabre and Henri-Alex Pantall prepare horses for Godolphin in France, while the American team are with trainers Kiaran McLaughlin, Eoin Harty and Tom Albertrani.
+Jim Bolger, Michael Halford and Willie McCreery have charge of Godolphin horses in Ireland.

 Godolphin’s global achievements have matched its early ambitions and the distinctive Royal Blue silks have been carried to victory in no fewer than 211 Group One races in 12 different countries across four continents (Asia, Australia, Europe & North America).